V. S. Naipaul

-Sir Vidiadhar Surajprasad Naipaul (Note: Meaning: vidiādhar (Hindi "possessed of learning", (p.
-921) from vidyā (Sanskrit "knowledge, learning", p.
-921) + dhar (Sanskrit "holding, supporting," p.
+Sir Vidiadhar Surajprasad Naipaul (Note: Pronounced: /ˈvɪdjɑːdər ˌsuːrədʒprəˈsɑːd ˈnaɪpɔːl, naɪˈpɔːl/.
+Meaning: vidyādhar (Sanskrit and Hindi "possessed of learning", (p.
+921) from vidyā (Sanskrit and Hindi "knowledge, learning", p.
+921) + dhar (Sanskrit and Hindi "holding, supporting," p.
 524)); sūrajprasād (from sūraj (Hindi "sun", p.
-1036) + prasād (Sanskrit "gift, boon, blessing", p.
+1036) + prasād (Sanskrit and Hindi "gift, boon, blessing", p.
 666)) from McGregor, R. S. (1993).
-"The Oxford Hindi–English Dictionary") (/ˈvɪdjɑːdər ˌsuːrədʒprəˈsɑːd ˈnaɪpɔːl, naɪˈpɔːl/; 17 August 1932 – 11 August 2018) was a Trinidad and Tobago-born British writer renowned for his work of fiction and nonfiction in English.
+"The Oxford Hindi–English Dictionary") (17 August 1932 – 11 August 2018) was a Trinidad-born British writer renowned for his works of fiction and nonfiction in English.
 He is known for his comic early novels set in Trinidad, his bleaker novels of alienation in the wider world, and his vigilant chronicles of life and travels.
 He wrote in prose that was widely admired, but his views sometimes aroused controversy.
 He published more than thirty books over fifty years.

 Naipaul's breakthrough novel A House for Mr Biswas was published in 1961.
 Naipaul won the Booker Prize in 1971 for his novel In a Free State.
 He won the Jerusalem Prize in 1983, and was awarded the Trinity Cross, Trinidad and Tobago's highest national honour, in 1990.
 He received a knighthood in 1990, and the Nobel Prize in Literature in 2001.